 Where might you be reaching someone on their cell phone?
 Is it a secure location or a public place where sensitive conversations are totally out of place.
 With identity theft rampant, consumers are leery of giving personal information, especially credit card numbers, over a cell phone where they might be overheard.

-At Dataman Group, we always caution our clients to take the high road, be smart and follow best practices – not only from a legal standpoint, but from the practical & ethical perspective as well.
+At Dataman Group, we always caution our clients to take the high road, be smart and follow best practices.
+This is not only from a legal standpoint, but from the practical & ethical perspective as well.

 Mobile Usage has exploded